 Now is the time to avail yourself of every possible resource you can.
 Your income likely took a big hit and you are trying to make due with less, meanwhile your bills probably look the same, or maybe even bigger.

 This is the time that I learned what would become the second part of my Fairy Dust Method program, Optimize.
 First, if you don’t have all your bills written down in one place where you know what you owe then you NEED to get that organization part done.
+You can download the details budgeting guide for free below and there are step-by-step articles with more information at Start budgeting Successfully.

 Tip 3: Get organized and then optimize all your expenses, income and get your resources in order